Things That Go Bump in the Night (Dad's Army)

 "Things That Go Bump in the Night" is the sixth episode of the sixth series of the British television sitcom Dad's Army that was originally transmitted on 5 December 1973.
-This episode marked the last regular appearance of James Beck (Private Joe Walker) since his death on 6 August 1973.
+This episode marked the last regular appearance of James Beck (Private Joe Walker) who died on 6 August 1973.

 Synopsis

 During a stormy night, the platoon get lost in the middle of nowhere.
 Jones' van has only half a gallon of petrol remaining in its tank.
 Tired, cold and miserable, the men decide to spend the night in a nearby house.
 It appears to be deserted, but is it?